orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 The Orbit Framework documentation now provides a complete, multi-modal learning experience with text-based guides, visual examples, and video content covering all major aspects of the framework.
 All items identified in the Content Gap Analysis have been addressed, and all phases of the Documentation Plan have been completed successfully.

 Moving forward, the focus will shift to maintaining documentation alongside framework development according to the Documentation Roadmap 2025-2026, ensuring that new features are documented as they're implemented, and further expanding the interactive and multimedia aspects of the documentation.

+---

+## 20. ✅ WASM Build Configuration and Feature Separation (2024-01-XX)

+**Priority**: High
+**Status**: Complete

+**Task Description:**
+Fixed cargo workspace feature unification issues that were causing desktop dependencies to be included in WASM builds.
+Implemented proper target-specific dependency configuration to ensure clean separation between desktop and web builds.

+**Completed:**
+- ✅ Implemented target-specific dependencies in all workspace members
+- ✅ Fixed feature unification conflicts by using `[target.'cfg(not(target_arch = "wasm32"))'.dependencies]` for desktop features
+- ✅ Updated CI/CD pipeline to build specific packages for WASM rather than entire workspace
+- ✅ Verified successful WASM builds for `orbit` and `examples` packages
+- ✅ Confirmed desktop dependencies (glutin, skia-bindings) are excluded from WASM builds
+- ✅ Updated deployment guide CI/CD examples

+**Technical Changes:**
+- Modified `examples/Cargo.toml`, `orbiton/Cargo.toml`, and `orlint/Cargo.toml` to use target-specific dependencies
+- Updated `.github/workflows/ci.yml` to build `--package orbit` and `--package examples` for WASM
+- Ensured CLI tools (`orbiton`, `orlint`) are only built for desktop platforms

+**Impact:**
+This resolves build failures and ensures Orbit Framework can be properly compiled for both desktop and web platforms without dependency conflicts.